I cover the migration crisis, general news sport and daily life.

 No working day is like another, and by and large we're getting paid to practice our number one hobby.
 What could ever beat that?

 I hope that over the years I've managed to go beyond simply recording an event.
 Nowadays, if the light is right, I find myself reacting to the aesthetic of the scene first, rather than the content per se, which I feel is important to making stronger and different photographs.

-With the growing dominance of the Web, it is no longer as essential to be able to tell the whole story in a single image.
+With the internet it is no longer as essential to tell the whole story in a single image.
 But when you manage that, then you can really say you've clinched it.

 Being a photojournalist wreaks havoc with your social life: you can't really make plans, and it can be pretty tough on the family too.
 Having a supportive family is essential, or you'll quickly end up with no family at all.
 A big thank you to my very supportive wife and daughter!